jonnew/dotfiles/README.md

 1. To use xmonad configuration, you need to create symlink from ~/.xsession -> ~/.xmonad/bin/xsession
-1. Install yeganesh
-    - Copy the binary](http://dmwit.com/yeganesh/yeganesh-2.5-bin.tar.gz) to
-      /usr/bin or something
-    - Or use cabal install but make sure to put executable in /usr/bin or similar

 1. Modify ~/.xmobar.hs to match current display characteristics using the `position` parameter